realm/realm-tasks/README.md

 * Android Studio 2.2 with Android API 25
 * An emulator, Genymotion or a real device attached and running.

-## 1. Get the Realm Mobile Platform Package and start the Object Server
+## 1. Get the Realm Platform Package and start the Object Server

 1. Download and extract the Realm Mobile Platform package from <https://realm.io/docs/realm-mobile-platform/get-started/>.
 2. Double-click the `start-object-server.command` script in the package obtained above.